Skip to main content

 23 mentions Positive Neutral Negative

-• “The atmosphere is great, and the game really nails the tension of BSG, down to your fleet jumping out just as a wave of nukes are incoming.”
+• “The good: the atmosphere is great, and the game really nails the tension of BSG, down to your fleet jumping out just as a wave of nukes is incoming.”

-• “This one is a disaster, because it's all the details that pile up: the music isn't as engaging, the atmosphere isn't as stressful or evolutive, backgrounds are less interesting, and there are no in-system travels or extra animations.”
+• “This one is a disaster, because it's all the details that pile up: the music isn't as engaging, the atmosphere isn't as stressful or evolutive, backgrounds are less interesting, and there's no in-system travels or extra animations.”

 • “I appreciate them for adding atmosphere, but occasionally it would be better to just get to the action.”

-• “Whilst there is not a massive game here (I completed a run on normal in approximately 13 hours), the atmosphere is solid but limited.”
+• “Whilst there is not a massive game here (I completed a run on normal in approx 13 hours), there is a solid game which successfully captures the atmosphere of BSG.”

 • optimization